pll25/iHack-2021/README.md

 We can now see that the packets are not recognized as TCP from wireshark.
 They are either UDP or IPv4.
 I still see some SSH and retransmissions which are not interesting today as we had also in part 1.

-The patterns are harder to find in thise one.
+The patterns are harder to find in this one.
 However, we have some big packets either UDP or Ipv4 that looks promising.

 At this point I assumed that we would search for a file... as per the description.